 Education

-Unlike traditional jobs, you’ll have to pay for your own resources in order to keep learning and growing.
+Unlike traditional jobs, you’ll have to pay for your resources to keep learning and growing.
 Work-related education like books, tuition, and supplies can be deducted if you work as a freelancer.
 This deduction will reduce the amount of your income and self-employment tax.

 Bank loans